 4. Use kitchen vents anytime the stove is in use

 The kitchen stove is among the most frequent sources of carbon monoxide in the home.
-To help eliminate danger of overexposure, always run exhaust fans when cooking, especially during the holidays when stoves are left on for longer periods of time.
+To help eliminate danger of overexposure, always run exhaust fans when cooking, especially during the holidays and winter season when stoves are left on for longer periods of time.
 Also, open a nearby window periodically when cooking to allow fresh air to circulate, and never use your stove to heat your home.

 5. Install and test your carbon monoxide alarms

 Your first line of defense against a CO emergency is early detection.
 Make sure to install CO alarms on every level of the home and in every bedroom.
 It is important to regularly test your detectors and replace them every 5 to 7 years.
 Keep your home and family safe this winter season by following these 5 simple carbon monoxide safety tips.